Updated: January 5, 2022

 2. Clay Washing – Medium Cleanser

-I KNOW it doesn’t seem like it, but you can have a successful Ayurvedic natural hair regimen that uses only a clay wash to cleanse your scalp.
-Without the need for shampoo!
+I KNOW it doesn’t seem like it, but you can have a successful Ayurvedic natural hair regimen by only using a clay wash to cleanse your scalp.

 Do keep in mind that the more all-natural your natural hair care regimen is, the more successful you will be with all-natural cleansers.
 If you mostly use Ayurvedic herbs, oils, butters, and aloe vera juice on your hair during the week clay washing will be sufficient for cleansing your hair.